DenissiusMaximus/FinancialPlanner/README.md

 ## Live Demo
 The full application is available here: https://fin.ubivator.tech/

-> Note: the database is hosted on a free tier, so it may go to sleep when idle.
-If the app/API doesn’t respond on the first try, open it once, wait ~30 seconds, and try again.

 The backend portion of a personal finance management application, built with ASP.NET Core.
 This project is developed with a strong emphasis on clean code, scalability, and a Clean Architecture layout organized around vertical feature slices.

 ## Tech Stack